msgr0/pbwt/README.md

 ## Download and Usage

 In order to use this tool you have to install `go_lang` into your system, version 1.16 or above recommended.
-Check (https://go.dev/dl/)[golang official site] or use a conda environment.
+Check [golang official site](https://go.dev/dl/) or use a conda environment.

 Then run
-`git clone https://github.com/illoxian/pbwt.git` your terminal or alternatively, download the zip file from (github)[https://github.com/illoxian/pbwt] and unpack it.
+`git clone https://github.com/illoxian/pbwt.git` your terminal or alternatively, download the zip file from [github](https://github.com/illoxian/pbwt) and unpack it.

 Reach the pbwt folder
 ```cd pbwt```